GabrielWest2/BedwarsPlus/README.md

 /bwa create [arena name] - Creates arena
 /bwa setlobby [arena name] - Sets the waiting lobby
 /bwa setmainlobby [arena name] - Sets the location that the players get teleported to after the game
-/bwa addgen [arena name] [diamond/emerald] - Add a diammond or emerald generator
+/bwa addgen [arena name] [diamond/emerald] - Add a diamond or emerald generator
 /bwa debug - Displays all of the arenas
 /bwa save [arena name] - Save the arena (do this after you have added the teams)
 <h3>Teams</h3>